 A. No. One company claims their product performs better than other RB products and is not subjected to such problems as dust on the surface affecting its performance and claim their product would not trap moisture, where others products would.
 Because there is no regulation of what people say on web pages, the consumer is at the mercy of the advertiser.
 You need to demand that the seller provide you with acceptable test data on their product, not someone else's!
 You need to protect yourself so you don't get ripped off.
 Compare and don't be taken in by false claims.
 For example, all RB products installed in attics must have a flame spread rating of 25 or less according to UBC(Uniform Building Code).
 That means the supplier must be able to provide you with a copy of this test if you request it.
 When in doubt make them supply documentation!

-have a lifetime, transferable performance warranty.
-Before buying
+Membrane have a lifetime, transferable performance warranty.
+Before

-RBS, make sure you get a performance warranty in writing.
-As
+buying any RBS, make sure you get a performance warranty in writing.

-the fire rating, RBS chips have a class III fire rating as specified on
+As for the fire rating, RBS chips have a class III fire rating as

-material data safety sheet supplied by the manufacturer.
-This
+specified on the material data safety sheet supplied by the manufacturer.

-means RBS chips will burn but will not give off toxic fumes or smoke.
+This rating means RBS chips will burn but will not give off toxic fumes or

-this in mind: In a 2000 square foot home only 66lbs of RBS chips are
+smoke.
+Keep this in mind: In a 2000 square foot home only 66lbs of RBS

-That's 1056 ounces spread out over 2000 square feet or a little
+chips are used.
+That's 1056 ounces spread out over 2000 square feet or a

-of the homes that had RBS Chips installed had an attic fire due to a
+one of the homes that had RBS Chips installed had an attic fire due to a bad

-caught fire and the homeowner observed this and put it out with a fire
+fire and the homeowner observed this and put it out with a fire extinguisher.

 No. There is no practical way to keep an attic dust free so the challenge for radiant barriers is to work well in spite of the dust.
 As a matter of fact, a radiant barrier system is not designed to work with dust is not worth considering.
 Some studies seem to be finding that some types of dusty radiant barrier are worse than no radiant barrier at all.

 Well, then if the attic floor is the best place for